grantwinney/blog/content/posts/selecting-multiple-directories-with-the-winforms-folderbrowserdialog-in-dotnet/index.md

-+++
-categories = [".NET 9", "WinForms", "Coding"]
-date = 2024-12-19T22:41:10Z
+---
+categories:
+- .NET 9
+- WinForms
+- Coding
+date: "2024-12-19T22:41:10Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2024/12/folder-385530_1920.jpg"
-slug = "selecting-multiple-directories-with-the-winforms-folderbrowserdialog-in-dotnet"
+cover:
+  image: folder-385530_1920.jpg
+slug: selecting-multiple-directories-with-the-winforms-folderbrowserdialog-in-dotnet
-summary = "One of the smaller updates to make it into .NET 9 for WinForms was allowing multi-selection in the FolderBrowserDialog.
-Let's see how." tags = [".NET 9", "WinForms", "Coding"] title = "Selecting multiple directories with the FolderBrowserDialog in .NET 9"
+summary: One of the smaller updates to make it into .NET 9 for WinForms was allowing multi-selection in the FolderBrowserDialog.
+Let's see how.

-+++
+tags:
+- .NET 9
+- WinForms
+- Coding
+title: Selecting multiple directories with the FolderBrowserDialog in .NET 9
+---

 It's great that, even after so many years, the teams at Microsoft continue to add updates to their oldest technologies with every .NET release.
 WinForms recently got a particularly small one, in .NET 9, that allows the FolderBrowserDialog to select multiple directories instead of one, so let's check it out (it won't take long, lol).